junforever/ReactDiffSite/README.md

 6. If a vertical adjustment is needed to make the iframes match, use the controls inside of 'Iframes Vertical Shifting' section.
 7. If you want to reset all the settings to their default values, click on 'Reset Settings to Default' button.

-**Important Note:** Not all websites can be iframed due to their own configurations.
-If you encounter any issues, please try another website.

 ## Additional Context